What's real, what's fake this week in hoops

 The Red Raiders hope to control the tempo and the game on Thursday.

 "They are fundamentally sound defensively and don't gamble," said one assistant coach who has faced Texas Tech this season.
 "They focus possession by possession and have a shot-blocker protecting the paint in Tariq now.
-They also turn the ball over at a low rate so they always get shots offensively."
+They also turn the ball over at a low rate, so they always get shots offensively."

 And that formula could help the Red Raiders stifle a young Duke team.

-Owens is an agile, imposing interior defender and Culver, who has held opposing players to just 0.385 points per possession in isolation scenarios according to Synergy Sports, allow the Red Raiders to adjust on defense.
-And that's the team's most significant component against a Duke team with three wings -- Zion Williamson, RJ Barrett and Cam Reddish -- who could go 1, 2 and 3 in the next NBA draft and a point guard, Tre Jones, who has played his way into the first-round conversation.
+Owens is an agile, imposing interior defender, and Culver, who has held opposing players to just 0.385 points per possession in isolation scenarios, according to Synergy Sports, allows the Red Raiders to adjust on defense.
+And that's the team's most significant component against a Duke team with three wings -- Zion Williamson, RJ Barrett and Cam Reddish -- who could go 1, 2 and 3 in the next NBA draft, and a point guard, Tre Jones, who has played his way into the first-round conversation.

 "They're rock solid on defense," said one opposing head coach who faced Texas Tech this season.
 "They switched everything with an excellent shot-blocking presence.
 Really good motion offense.
-They take good shots and Culver is a nightmare matchup.
+They take good shots, and Culver is a nightmare matchup.
 Guys can make 3-pointers.
-Maybe vulnerable to pressure as no clear point guard in my view."
+Maybe vulnerable to pressure, as no clear point guard in my view."

 Texas Tech could be another bowling pin that Duke runs over